October 25, 2016

 Chef Norbert Bomm, Corporate Executive Chef started with Morrison Healthcare in Chicago as Executive Chef and then moved to Atlanta as the Corporate Chef of R&D, where he led the Great Living and Children’s Hospital menu concept and worked with retail recipe development.

 Chef Bomm entered the culinary world in Hamburg, Germany and from there carved an international career for himself as Chef de Cuisine and Executive Chef with Hilton International.
 This propelled him into a kaleidoscope of posts in four continents: Europe, Middle East, Africa and the Americas.
 Bestowed with multiple honors and awards, as well as, the gold medal for the Culinary Olympics in Frankfurt, Germany; he actively exploits his own talents for the benefit of charity and has raised significant dollars doing so.

-Chef Bomm, has a very simple food philosophy: using fresh wholesome seasonal ingredients, thoughtfully prepared foods that reduce the intake of excessive fat, calories and sodium; while delivering high quality meals with satisfying flavor and solid nutritional values.
-He owns approximately 170 cook books, loves everything about food, cooking and food photography.
+Chef Bomm has a very simple food philosophy: using fresh wholesome seasonal ingredients, thoughtfully prepared food that reduces the intake of excessive fat, calories and sodium, while delivering high-quality meals with satisfying flavor and solid nutritional values.
+He owns approximately 170 cookbooks, loves everything about food, cooking and food photography.

-His food blog http://www.norbertskitchen.com/ focuses on balance, preparing food that just happens to be healthy and isn’t too complicated.
-For him it’s important to create real food that is full of flavor, not too much, not too little, that’s what he calls perfection.
+His food blog http://www.norbertskitchen.com/ focuses on balance as well as preparing food that just happens to be healthy and isn’t too complicated.
+For him, it’s important to create real food that is full of flavor: not too much, not too little; that’s what he calls perfection.